mkarner07/mkarner07.github.io/_posts/2024-01-04-The-8-Faces-of-Leadership.md

   - Management and Leadership

 ---
+An overview of different approaches to leadning a team {: .page__subtitle}
 The landscape of leadership literature is vast: At Medium alone the topic “Leadership” has 251.000 followers - there is so much advice out there, that it can be hard to get started.

 In the past years I read a lot of literature in the realm of leadership and made some experiences myself (if you are interested, you can have a look here).
 What I found helpful is to identify my personal leadership style.